Driving in Italy: top tips

 Driving in Italy needn’t be a challenge, as long as you’ve checked out our handy tips

-You’ll soon get the hang of it, and those wonderful Mediterranean landscapes mean there are plenty of arguments for either taking your car to Italy, or renting an Italian hire car when you’re there.
+Take the requisite amount of care and you’ll soon get the hang of it, and there are plenty of good reasons for either taking your car to Italy, or renting an Italian hire car when you’re there.

 As with any foreign destination, it’s obviously a must to get to grips with the local rules and regulations.
-We’re all part of the EU so it’s legal to drive on a UK licence, but there are plenty of traps and pitfalls for the unsuspecting UK motorist to fall into.
+While it’s still legal to drive in Italy and other EU countries on a UK licence, there are plenty of traps and pitfalls for the unsuspecting UK motorist to fall into.

 Read on for our detailed breakdown of rules, regulations and road manners you should know about before driving in Italy...